YueLiPicasso/unification/README.md

 ###For substitution
 see module [Substitution](Substitution.hs)
 ###For the main algorithm body
 see module [UnifyTerms](UnifyTerms.hs).
-To run this algorithm please load the module into your Haskell platform such as WinGHCi,which is used by the author.
-Then you can call the function `unifyyTerms`.
+To run this algorithm please load the module into your Haskell platform such as WinGHCi, which is used by the author.
+Then you can call the function `unifyTerms`.

 Example function calls  can be find in [testUnifyTerms.txt](testUnifyTerms.txt)